franzbu/WinHammer.spoon/README.md

 Windows are snapped into dynamically changing grid positions with a flick of your mouse.
 Windows can also be resized and moved without having to position your mouse pointer; any area within the window will do.

-As an optional feature, LattinMellon handles spaces using AeroSpace.
-With this feature activated, LattinMellon can move windows to other spaces (also known as workspaces), choosing on-the-fly whether to move there or to stay on the current space - more below in the section 'Advanced Features'.
+As an optional feature, LattinMellon handles spaces using AeroSpace (AeroSpace irons out some of macOS's space manager's shortages, such as slow animations or the need to disable macOS' System Integrity Protection for increased functionality).
+With this feature activated, LattinMellon can move windows to other spaces (also known as workspaces) choosing on-the-fly whether to move there with the window or whether to stay on the current space - more below in the section 'Advanced Features'.

 The animated GIFs below don't capture the mouse cursor correctly; in real life the cursor moves along with moving and resizing the window as expected.